Giant Crochet Fortune Cookie Pillow (FREE Pattern)

 Crochet Fortune Cookie Pieces and Assembly

 1. Fold the circle in half and stuff lightly.
-Don't stuff it too firm because you still need to pinch the middle of the fortune cookie.
+Don't stuff it too firmly because you still need to pinch the middle of the fortune cookie.

-2. Using the tail end that you did not cut off, slst along the edges and make a semi-circle.
-Slst through the crocheted fortune paper somewhere so that you don't need to sew it on afterward.
+2. Using the tail end that you did not cut off, slip stitch along the edges and make a semi-circle.
+Slip stitch through the crocheted fortune paper somewhere so that you don't need to sew it on afterward.

 3. This part is optional, but it helps hold the crocheted fortune cookie pillow shape a little bit better.
-I used a mattress stitch where I sewed the pinch in the middle of the fortune cookie.
+I used some worsted-weight yarn and the mattress stitch to sew the pinch in the middle of the fortune cookie.

 Mattress stitch in the crochet fortune cookie